GooglyBlox/free-numerade-videos/README.md

 # [Numerade](https://www.numerade.com) Video Viewer

+**Important Notice**: The hosted version of this project is no longer available due to a DMCA takedown request.

 The Numerade Video Viewer is a web application designed to provide easy access to Numerade videos without the need for a subscription.
 It serves as a proof of concept (POC) for a scraper that can bypass the subscription requirements on the Numerade platform.

 **Easy to Use**: Simply input the URL of the Numerade question, and the video viewer will retrieve the video for you.

 **Bypass Subscription**: This tool allows you to access Numerade's video content without needing a subscription.

 ## Option 1: Web Application